Watercolor Creativity Spirited Through Words

 I created a word exercise to help unleash my creativity spirit.

 Back in January I shared an idea on finding artistic inspiration.
 This was something my husband helped with by coming up with a plan.
 His idea was simple and offered me encouragement to spend more time painting before going outdoors.
-It worked beautifully and his plan was centered around words.
+It worked beautifully and this idea was centered around words.

-Each day I pulled a word from my cup before sitting to paint.
+Each day I pulled a word from a dish before sitting to paint.
 Following that chosen word came a moment of pondering that led me to the most enjoyable painting experience.

 I mentioned that I would revisit this idea and share how this exercise was helping.
 I have to say it has worked beautifully, I shared some of these exercises on my Instagram and included a couple below as some of these words spirited multiple paintings.

-I would like to encourage you to read that first article regarding just in case you may be seeking to unlock your creativity.
+I would like to encourage you to read that first article just in case you may be seeking to unlock creativity.

 Two ideas of sunflowers in watercolors